heart of darkness

 According to The Venerable Bede’s Ecclesiastical History of the English People Pope Gregory I sent Augustine on his famous “Gregorian mission” to Britannia because of an encounter in the Roman market place where he saw fair-haired, fair-skinned Saxon slaves being sold.
 Asking about their origin, he was told they were Angles, upon which, punning in Latin, he responded, “Not Angles, but angels.”
 Even if the reason he sent Augustine on his mission was for various other reasons, it is still commonly regarded that this encounter is behind his decision to bring Christianity to the Angles, or the Angels.

-Wiktor Grodecki’s first film in his Czech boy prostitution trilogy takes this title in part to describe the beautiful faces—in a Prague filled will sculptures of saints and angels—of the boys who, in the manner he will use again in his second film, Body without Soul, introduce themselves by name and age before revealing that they work as prostitutes or, as some describe themselves, as hustlers.
+Wiktor Grodecki’s first film in his Czech boy prostitution trilogy takes this title in part to describe the beautiful faces—in a Prague filled with sculptures of saints and angels—of the boys who, in the manner he will use again in his second film, Body without Soul, introduce themselves by name and age before revealing that they work as prostitutes or, as some describe themselves, as hustlers.
 In this documentary, Grodecki introduces us to 15 boys in all (Joseph Gregori, Honza, Jarda, Joseph, Lada, Libor, Marcel, Marek, Michael, Mirek, Pepa, Peter, Radek, Robert, and Roman) who range in age from 14-19, most of them older than the boys in his second documentary.

 As if we needed further explanation of